dlepex/typeinst/README.md

 Non-generic code includes:
 - functions (w/o receiver), excluding constructors of generic types
 - non-generic types and their methods
-- var and const declarations
+- var declarations

+Const declarations are allowed in generic packages.
+Typeinst directly substitutes constants by their values.

 Generic package may import other packages.
 However, imported packages are never treated as generic themselves.